kennytilton/MatrixJS/js/matrixjs/readme.md

 Turning to a safer application, the input of a user pressing the Enter key in TodoMVC procedurally extends the list of to-do items.
 The matrix proxy of a `UL` list sees the list grow and grows a new matrix `LI`.
 MatrixJS observers add a new LI to the browser DOM.

-Summary: the dataflow library is supporting a live proxy version of a web page, one that MatrixJS "delivers" continuously, transparently, and incrementally to the browser.
+Summary: the dataflow library supports a live proxy of a web page, one that MatrixJS delivers continuously, transparently, and incrementally to the browser.
 Hence "matrix".

 ## Running TodoMVC
 Pretty simple.
 In a terminal:
 * git clone the [overarching repository](https://github.com/kennytilton/MatrixJS);
 * open `MatrixJS/js/matrixjs/index.html` in Chrome or Safari on Mac OS X.

 Please advise kentilton at gmail of any difficulties or deviations from [the spec](https://github.com/tastejs/todomvc/blob/master/app-spec.md).
-Be as brave as you like trying other platforms.
+Be as brave as you like trying other platforms, but we use enough ES2015 to make FireFox unhappy.
+We even make Babel unhappy!

 ## A Gentle Walkthrough of TodoMVC
 Let us take a walk through the source of `MatrixJS * TodoMVC` keeping any eye out for: